‘India’s stand not new’: MEA on Palestine’s criticism for not voting on Gaza violence resolution

 Palestine had said that India’s decision on the resolution ‘stifles’ the UNHRC from advancing human rights for all people.

-After Palestine criticised India for abstaining to vote in the United Nations Human Rights Council on a resolution for investigation into Gaza violence, New Delhi on Thursday said that its position was not new.
+After Palestine criticised India for abstaining to vote in the United Nations Human Rights Council on a resolution for investigation into the recent Gaza violence, New Delhi on Thursday said that its position was not new.

 At a media briefing, Ministry of External Affairs spokesperson Arindam Bagchi also said that Palestine has written similar letters on the matter to other countries who abstained.